DataHenHQ/documentations/source/advanced_tutorials.rst

    Initialized empty Git repository in /Users/workspace/ebay-scraper-qa/.git/

 Create a file called Gemfile inside the ebay-scraper-qa directory with the following line.
-This will add the ae_easy-qa Gem, which is the Gem that handles the QA.
+This will add the dh_easy-qa Gem, which is the Gem that handles the QA.

 .. code-block:: bash

-   gem 'ae_easy-qa'
+   gem 'dh_easy-qa'

 Now run the following command in the ebay-scraper-qa directory to install this gem: